amacdougall/alanmacdougall-dot-com/content/resume/_index.md

 alanmacdougall.com
 github.com/amacdougall

-For more detail, visit my [professional work](/professional-work) page.
+For even more detail, visit my [professional work](/professional-work) page.

 You may wish to download this [abridged single-page PDF version](/resume.pdf).
+It's in resume-speak, but it has the same core information.

 ## Skills

-Engineering management
+Engineering management (SDLC, agile, etc)
 Full-stack web development
 Single-page web application development
 REST API development